 When we left Fort Collins, the weather was incredibly warm in November.
-In Bailey, there were several inches of snow on the ground and I was glad that I had grabbed some boots at the last minute (having checked the weather forecast).
+In Bailey, there was several inches of snow on the ground and I was glad that I had grabbed some boots at the last minute (having checked the weather forecast).

 Sam is great in the car, but on edge the first night we’re in a new place.

 In our cabin, there was a daybed next to the glass door.
 He sat on that bed for most of the night, no doubt watching whatever animal might have been wandering by.
 We were right off the small highway but set back far enough that there wasn’t a lot of noise.

 By the second night, he had settled in more and felt that we were safe.
 We went out hiking each day, and walked by some horses on the property.
 The weather warmed up a bit before we left and we went for a hike in a state park on a day when the fees were waived.
 The latter wasn’t necessarily a highlight but due to work, I’m not always able to take advantage of those days, so it felt good.